aiidateam/aiida-core/docs/source/link_types/index.rst

   implied with the conditions of a **RETURN** link (the implementation will be corrected to comply shortly).

-* The **CALL** link is always from a *Calculation* to another *Calculation* node.
-A given *Calculation* node cannot be called by more than one *Calculation* node.
-In practice, the caller cannot be a *JobCalculation* but it is always a *WorkCalculation*.
-Instead called calculations can be of any subclass of *Calculation*.
+* The **CALL** link is always from a *ProcessNode* to another *ProcessNode* node.
+A given *ProcessNode* node cannot be called by more than one *ProcessNode* node.
+In practice, the caller cannot be a *JobCalculation* but it is always a *WorkflowNode*.
+Instead called calculations can be of any subclass of *ProcessNode*.

 Graph navigation
 ----------------